 Examining the starter code

-The starter code has all the necessary dependencies installed and UI with minimal styling using TailwindCSS.
-It also has key features, such as form submissions, data display from the backend, and routing handled.
-Go to the project directory and start the dev server running at http://localhost:3000.
+The starter code for our serverless web app project has all the necessary dependencies installed and UI with minimal styling using TailwindCSS.
+It also has key features, such as form submissions, data display from the backend, and routing.
+Go to the project directory and start the dev server to run at http://localhost:3000

 cd profile-links-app